zju3dv/disprcnn/docs/TRAIN_VAL.md

    1. Pseudo-GT for pedestrians and cyclists are released.
    2. Pseudo-GT for cars are updated.
 We add disparity for background using depth completion for more robust training for the iDispNet near the edge of segmentation mask.
 3. New trained models to produce better results.
-4. Easier download scripts using [gdown](https://github.com/wkentaro/gdown).
+4. Easy download scripts using [gdown](https://github.com/wkentaro/gdown).

 ## Setup dataset